gitforwork2/gitforwork.github.io/_posts/2016-12-20-H1b-extension-denied-What-are-my-options.md

 He eventually found the answers for his questions and this post is a guide to people who get into this unfortunate situation.

 #### Do I need to stop working?
-You can work until your previous I-94 date or until you recieve the hard notice of denial from USCIS (whichever is earlier).
+You can work until your previous I-94 date or until you receive the hard notice of denial from USCIS (whichever is earlier).
 Most likely, the notice might ask you to leave as soon as possible.

 #### What are the options available to revive my H1b visa?
 There are few options depending on your circumstances

 - Appeal the decision

 Your employer can opt to appeal the decision made by USCIS.
-But appleaing doesn't give you any legal status to stay and work.
+But appealing doesn't give you any legal status to stay and work.
-Also, appeals are not gauranteed to overturn the decisions.
+Also, appeals are not guaranteed to overturn the decisions.
 On top of if it may take several months to get a response for the appeal.
 So basically not very employee friendly.

 - Same Employer, refile a new petition for the same position